 Between February 26 and 28, 2018, the Company sold 1,000,000 shares of ASV stock, reducing the Company's investment to approximately 11.0%, and ceased accounting for its investment in ASV as an equity method investment.
-See Note 19, Remaining Equity Investment.
+In September 2019, the Company received cash merger consideration for its remaining 1,080,000 shares of ASV and no longer has an investment in ASV.
+See Note 19, Sale of Remaining Equity Investment.